-Where there is no reduction of the principal adverse impacts over more than one period reported on, we may: a) enact escalation procedures already foreseen by our active ownership principles; b) amend our active ownership principles to tighten our engagement or voting behavior or to foreseeing additional escalation procedures (e.g. voting against the remuneration of executives or against the balance sheet).
+Where there is no reduction of the principal adverse impacts for two consecutive reporting periods, we may: a) enact escalation procedures already foreseen by our active ownership principles; b) amend our active ownership principles to tighten our engagement or voting behavior or to foreseeing additional escalation procedures (e.g. voting against the remuneration of executives or against the balance sheet).